YOURCODERAYAN/swift_ui/README.md

 ## 📦 Install

 Swift UI isn't an npm package — copy the component source directly into your project.
 Each component depends on different libraries (Framer Motion, GSAP, React Three Fiber, etc.) depending on what it does, so **dependencies aren't listed here** — open the component's own guide for its exact install command and file destinations before copying.

+⚠️ **No responsive/mobile support.** None of these components were built with small-viewport layouts in mind — 3D scenes, scroll-pinned sequences, and cursor-tracked effects are all desktop-first by design, not just under-tested on mobile.
+If you copy a component into a project that needs to work on phones or tablets, expect to add your own breakpoint handling (or your own version of the library's `MobileGate` pattern: detect viewport width and show a fallback below ~1024px).

 ---